prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 indirectly.
 As example, the `vanna` is a second-order greek which measures how much the delta (first order greek) of an option changes when volatility changes.

-## Estimating the value for drivers
+## Slower traffic has cost a great amount to taxi drivers

 Let’s first look at the average speed over time.

 The NYC taxi dataset gives us the distance calculated by the meter, the pickup timestamp, and the drop-off timestamp.
-Using QuestDB, can derive the duration of each ride as the difference between the two timestamps and divide the distance by the duration, to calculate the average speed.
+Using QuestDB, we can derive the duration of each ride as the difference between the two timestamps and divide the distance by the duration, to calculate the average speed.

 With `SAMPLE BY`, I compute the average results for monthly intervals and plot it below.
 Over 10 years, the average speed dropped significantly from 13.3 to 9.7mph (almost 30%!).

 <img
-  alt="A chart showing the evolution of the average cab driver speed over time and how it consistently became inferior to the threshold" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/average-speed-over-time.png" />
+  alt="A chart showing the evolution of the average cab driver speed over time and how it consistently dropped below the threshold" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/average-speed-over-time.png" />